Blog

 • Face-grain construction.
 End-grain is too expensive to put into a 3-board set at a competitive price.
 Set boards are almost always face-grain, which dulls knives faster and is more prone to splitting.

 • Vague species labeling.
 "Maple" without a species (no Acer saccharum, no "hard maple," no "sugar maple" specification) usually means soft maple, silver maple, or birch dressed up as maple.
-We covered this in our Is maple good for cutting boards? breakdown.
+We covered this in our hard maple vs. soft maple breakdown.

 • No warranty.
 Almost no set comes with a written warranty.
 The brands assume you'll replace the boards anyway when they fail.